Bloxmine/portfolio-semester-2/README.md

 - Marked.js
 - Three.js (inc. OrbitalControls)

+## Location of important elements

+` /projects/projects.js `
+- This is where the darkmode code, JSON loader and GSAP are located for the projects pages.

+` /src/index.js `
+- This is where the code for Three.js is located.
+This compiles into main.js located in the 'dist' folder.

 ## Notes

 The Three.js globe requires a somewhat modern GPU.
 It has been tested to work on integrated Intel graphics from at least **2012** onwards, but it has shown not to work when trying to render on a 2009 nVidia GPU.